 CRITICAL THINKING AND WRITING 3 UNITS PREREQUISITE: ENGL 101 or ENGL 101H.
+LECTURE: 3 contact hours per week.

 This course is an introduction to critical thinking focusing on argument and evidence and the ability to write coherent argumentative essays.
 Topics include recognition of the structures of reasoning in natural language, the evaluation of such reasoning (including informal fallacies), the uses and abuses of language, and an investigation of the rhetorical devices common in our culture.
 Students practice critical thinking by writing substantive arguments and essays.